Box2D 3.1.0

 A solid circle.

-void b2World_OverlapCircle(b2WorldId worldId, const b2Circle *circle, b2Transform transform, b2QueryFilter filter, b2OverlapResultFcn *fcn, void *context)
+B2_API b2TreeStats b2World_OverlapShape(b2WorldId worldId, const b2ShapeProxy *proxy, b2QueryFilter filter, b2OverlapResultFcn *fcn, void *context)

-Overlap test for for all shapes that overlap the provided circle.
+Overlap test for all shapes that overlap the provided shape proxy.

 Ray-casts